tarwn/lessthandot-hugo/blogs/content/posts/2010-04-01-a-simple-parallel-foreach-implementation-5.md

   - mono

 ---
-In an application I&#8217;m working on, I had a need for a method to write a single object to several [Lucene][1] indexes in order to support different types of searches.
+In an application I'm working on, I had a need for a method to write a single object to several [Lucene][1] indexes in order to support different types of searches.
 I ended up with a method that looks like this:

 ```csharp
 public static void Accept<T>(T to_be_indexed)